andreaskth/securing-chrome-extensions/SOP-vuln/README.md

 # Same Origin Policy bypass vulnerability

 ## Brief theory
 We have an extension that (kind of) creates previews of websites when you mouse over links, like on Wikipedia.
-This extension also implements an API that lets the visited websites choose to inspect the content that would appear in the preview and decide if a preview is allowed to be shown or not.
+This extension also exposes an API that lets the visited websites choose to inspect the content that would appear in the preview and decide if a preview is allowed to be shown or not.

 The problem with this extension is that by allowing the website to inspect the content we breach the [Same Origin Policy (SOP)](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
 We fetch content for a website based on the links it provides and then we allow it to read the response.
 This means that if the website contains a link to a website where we are logged in, it can read our private data from that site.